Los Angeles Car Insurance Quotes

 This is by no means an exhaustive list of roadways in Los Angeles.
 To orient yourself to the web of freeways, surface streets, and neighborhoods of L.A., you may want to invest in a good map as well as a GPS.
 That way, you'll have a bird's-eye view of the whole metro area for context as well as specific directions to get you from point A to point B within Los Angeles County.

 Sites in Downtown Los Angeles

-L.A.'s cultural diversity is reflected in neighborhoods such as Little Tokyo, where you can find the Japanese American National Museum (369 East First Street).
+L.A.'s cultural diversity is reflected in neighborhoods such as Little Tokyo, where you can find the Japanese American National Museum (100 N Central Avenue).
 Art enthusiasts may also want to visit The Geffen Contemporary at MOCA (152 North Central Avenue).
 Most downtown sites are accessible by L.A.'s Metro system, the DASH bus, or car.
 There are numerous parking garages throughout the area.

 Whether you're seeking information on state-required coverage levels or teen driving laws in California, visit our California car insurance page.
 It can help you make the right decision about your auto insurance.

 When you are unsure of your exact location, you may provide us with oral approval to attempt to locate you via information provided by your mobile phone provider ("Location Data").
 You may opt-out of this service by declining to provide your oral approval.
 We will use the Location Data for the sole purpose of dispatching roadside services.
 We may revise the Location Data if, after conversation with you, we determined it to be inaccurate.
 We will only share the Location Data with the roadside assistance provider(s).
 The Location Data is stored temporarily (typically for one week) in a secured database accessible only by those of our employees and agents with a reasonable need to know such information in order to provide roadside services.
 We will maintain a record of the location to which we dispatched roadside assistance, but such record shall not reference the Location Data as the source of such information.